Skip to main content

 Who Is on the House Title?

-Typically, both spouses are on the house title, but there are situations where only one spouse's name is listed.
+Typically, both spouses are on the house title.
+But there are situations where the title lists only one spouse's name.
 Does that spouse automatically get to stay in the home?
 Not necessarily.

-If you purchased your home before the marriage and did not add your spouse to the title, then you may have a stronger legal argument to stay in the home.
-A divorcing couple probably isn't going out of their way to be kind to each other, so it is rare to have a spouse stay in the home when they aren't on the title.
+If you purchased your home before the marriage and did not add your spouse to the title, you may have a stronger legal argument to stay in the home.
+A divorcing couple probably isn't going out of their way to be kind to each other.
+So, it is rare to have a spouse stay in the home when they aren't on the title.

 In amicable divorces and separations, the decision is between you and your soon-to-be-ex partner.
-If you have children, then the situation may be handled differently (read more below.)
+If you have children, the situation may be handled differently (read more below).

-If you both bought the house, or one person's name was added to the title later, you both have equal rights.
+If you both bought the house or added one person's name to the title later, you both have equal rights.
 It is common for one spouse to offer a buyout of the remaining mortgage.

 If money is a concern, you have options to keep the house after your ex leaves.
-You can seek spousal support or look at refinance options to help you afford the home.
+You can seek spousal support or refinancing to help you afford the home.

 Staying in Your House During Divorce